Frequently Asked Questions

 What will we need to complete the SPBD, and how long does it take?

 Typically, once a link to the SPBD is created, the school staff completes the survey within 1-2 weeks.
 We recommend the survey is presented in conjunction with schoolwide discussions, including open agreement that the survey is beneficial to planning and implementation activities.
 Once the link to the SPBD is sent to staff, you may wish to allocate time, approximately 30 minutes, for staff to complete the survey.
 Special consideration should be given to staff who work irregular schedules or have limited access to computers.
 Many schools find offering the survey during a scheduled staff meeting to be helpful.Once a representative number of staff have completed the survey, we will send you a data report.
-Samples of this report may be viewed under the SAMPLE SPBD tab on the first page of this site.
+Samples of this report may be viewed here.

 When should I send the survey to staff?